 Located between the Bonsai Garden and the back of the Butler Houses is an area devoted to selling some of the plants you will find growing at SGG.
 Payments should be made to Smith-Gilbert Gardens and are gratefully appreciated contributions to our operations.

 And when you have finished your tour, be sure to visit our gift shop located inside the Hiram Butler House.
-We have unique pottery, jewelry, note cards, calendars, garden decorations, and more!
+We have garden tools, jewelry, local honey and snacks, note cards, garden decorations, and more!